L4 Difficult

 📊Job Demand

 Highly variable income tied to market conditions.
-Active markets in Calgary and suburban regions offer the most accessible entry.
+Active markets in Calgary, Seattle, and suburban US regions offer the most accessible entry.

 ⚠️Licensing & Credential Recognition

-Provincial real estate license required.
-Pre-licensing courses vary by province (e.g., OREA in Ontario, UBC Sauder in BC).
+Canada: Provincial real estate licence (e.g., OREA in Ontario, UBC Sauder in BC).
+US: State real estate salesperson licence (pre-licensing + state exam).

 Frequently Asked Questions